keeffEoghan/gl-gpgpu/readme.md

 ## Warning: Documentation Work-in-Progress

-Note that the [comments and _API_ documentation](https://epok.tech/gl-gpgpu/api) is currently still work-in-progress and may differ from the code; but the code is in working order.
+Note that the [comments and _API_ documentation](https://epok.tech/gl-gpgpu/api) are currently still work-in-progress and may differ from the code; but the code is in working order.

 ## Installation